 Everyone has an accent of some kind when speaking English.
 It can identify the part of the world in which you live or from which you have come.
 The accent is noticed by the person who listens to it.
-I come from the midwest, so you might notice that I have a midwestern accent.
-I grew up in and around Chicago, so I have a Chicago accent.
+I come from the midwestern part of the United States, so you might notice that I have a midwestern accent.
 You can also say that I have an American accent.
 It's not a bad thing to have an accent.

 - People who live in the southern part of the United States have a southern accent.